J. Sterling Morton High School West: History

 Morton West became the subject of national news coverage in late 2007.
 On November 1, 2007, twenty five students staged a sit-in in the student cafeteria to protest the presence of military recruiters who occasionally visit the school.
 The school suspended the students, and then moved for their expulsion, citing the students had been a disruption to the school day.
 The students challenged this assertion, and many of them and their parents protested outside the school on November 6.
 On November 7, several students and parents protested at a school board meeting, requesting not only that the expulsions be overturned, but that students be given an opportunity to express themselves freely.
 The superintendent countered with a statement stating that students could have chosen to protest after school and outside school, but instead chose to disrupt the school day, which was the sole motivation for the punishments.
 Police officers who had responded to the scene confirmed that the students were peaceful, and had moved to a side hallway when asked to by school officials to avoid a high traffic area.
 Three students were suspended for one year, pending alternative school placement, one for two years pending alternative school placement, and a fifth was suspended for two years, and was not to receive any further services from the district.
 Of the 27 speakers who spoke in the public forum (not all of which were speaking about the expulsion issue), at least 12 spoke directly out against the board decision, and none in favor of it.
 Rainbow/PUSH became involved, siding with the students.
 By November 13, the expulsions had been retracted, and all but four students were allowed to return to class (who were allowed to return after their suspensions had ended).

 Academics

 Morton West's class of 2008 had an average composite ACT score of 17.8.
 77.6% of the senior class graduated.
-Morton West did not make Adequate Yearly Progress (AYP) on the Prairie State Achievements Examination, which with the ACT comprises the state assessments used to fulfill the federal No Child Left Behind Act.
+Morton West did not make Adequate Yearly Progress (AYP) on the Prairie State Achievement Examination, which with the ACT comprises the state assessments used to fulfill the federal No Child Left Behind Act.
 Neither the school overall, nor two of its three student subgroups met expectations in reading or mathematics.
 The school is listed as being in its fifth year of academic watch.